-(2) At changes of grade in excess of 5%, or at maximum allowable changes in horizontal alignment.

-(3) At all other locations considered hazardous by the Board.

-B. Where required by this Chapter, the owner shall install or cause to be installed, at the owner's expense, metal pole street lights serviced by underground conduit in accordance with a plan to be prepared by the owner's engineer and approved by the Board of Supervisors.
+- All other utility lines including, but not limited to, electric, gas, street light supply, cable television, and telephone, shall be placed underground.
+Installation of all utilities shall be in strict accordance with the engineering standards and specifications of the Township and/or public utility concerned. - 2.
+In accordance with the provisions of Act 287, all developers, contractors, etc., will contact all applicable utilities and accurately determine the locations and depth of all underground utilities within the boundaries of the tract proposed for development, prior to excavation.
+A list of the applicable utilities and their phone numbers shall appear on the plans submitted for review, and proof shall be presented to the Township prior to final plan approval. - 3.
+Streetlights. - A. Streetlights shall be generally installed at: - a.
+All street intersections. - b.
+At changes of grade in excess of 5%, or at maximum allowable changes in horizontal alignment. - c.
+At all other locations considered hazardous by the Board. - B. Where required by this Chapter, the owner shall install or cause to be installed, at the owner's expense, metal pole streetlights serviced by underground conduit in accordance with a plan to be prepared by the owner's engineer and approved by the Board of Supervisors.
 The requirements of metal poles may be waived in such instances as approved by the Board due to the existence of wooden poles already in place.
 The owner shall be responsible for all costs involved in lighting the streets from the date of first dwelling unit occupancy until such time that the streets are accepted by the Township.
-In addition, as a minimum in single-family subdivisions, appropriate conduit and wiring shall be installed underground even though standards and lighting fixtures might not be constructed immediately.

-C. All lighting and accessory equipment shall be standard equipment provided by PECo or variations approved by PECo and Board of Supervisors.
+In addition, as a minimum in single-family subdivisions, appropriate conduit and wiring shall be installed underground even though standards and lighting fixtures might not be constructed immediately. - C. All lighting and accessory equipment shall be standard equipment provided by PECO or variations approved by PECO and Board of Supervisors.